ga-wdi-lessons/express-intro/readme.md

 ```

 Let's go ahead and create a directory and some views.
 In the root directory of
-the express 99 bottles application.
+the Express 99 bottles application.
 In the terminal:

 ```bash
 $ mkdir views